 Intern, New Civil Liberties Alliance

-Constitutional Interpretation: The Debate over Originalism (2 Credits)
+Constitutional Interpretation: The Debate over Originalism (1 Credit)

-The course will explore the concepts of original meaning theory as a method of constitutional interpretation beginning with the American Founders to the present day. .
-Students will be exposed to the history of originalism and its practical application in landmark cases before the Supreme Court.
-Click here for the 2021 syllabus.
+The course will explore the principles of originalism as a method of constitutional interpretation beginning with the American Founders to the present day. .
+Students will be exposed to the history, origins, and competing theories of originalism and its practical application in landmark cases before the Supreme Court.
+Click here for the 2022 syllabus.

 The course on originalism deepened my understanding of and appreciation for the Constitution and made me both a better law student and a better citizen.”